Otto Reich: Early life and education

 Otto Reich was born in Cuba to an Austrian Jewish father and a Cuban Catholic mother.
 His father, who fled Nazi Germany in 1938, traveled to Cuba with the intention of continuing on to the United States.
 In Havana, he met and married a Cuban woman, and began selling furniture.
 By 1945, most of his father's family had been killed in the Holocaust.
 According to The New York Times, his father's experiences in Nazi Germany made the elder Reich "immediately suspicious of [Fidel] Castro, prompting him to flee with his family to North Carolina in 1960, when Otto was 15."

 In 1966, Reich received a B.A. in International Studies from the University of North Carolina at Chapel Hill.
-He then spent two years in the US Army, from 1967 to 1969, as an officer in the 3rd Civil Affairs Detachment stationed in the Panama Canal Zone.
+He then spent three years in the US Army, from 1966 to 1969, as an officer in the 3rd Civil Affairs Detachment stationed in the Panama Canal Zone.
 He received an Master's degree in Latin American Studies from Georgetown University in 1973.